The Yonderverse is currently undergoing a massive restructuring and overhaul, and things may look broken. Thank you for your patience!

 Swordheads are a herbivorous species.
 As grazers they shear the short grasses with their elongated mouths.
 They rotate their heads sideways when grazing in order to graze as much as possible in a single bite.

 Wild swordheads target large fruit trees, knocking them down with their giant heads.
-Not a single fruit is left if a hard of swordheads knock the tree down - leaves are consumed as well.
+Not a single fruit is left if a herd of swordheads knock the tree down - leaves are consumed as well.

 If swordheads cannot get enough protein from foods available then they will eat live animals, often small rodents, plentiful around Daglaci.